Source to Sea Kayak Journey in Montenegro and Albania

 Journey to the island of Vranjina

-After an early breakfast you'll hit the road, leaving the city and heading towards Lake Skadar National Park, eventually reaching Rijeka Crnojevića, a medieval village on the eponymous Rijeka Crnojevića River.
-Nowadays, Rijeka Crnojevića is an idyllic, tucked-away fishing village set around an arched limestone bridge, but in the 15th century, it was Montenegro’s capital.
-Prepare the kayaks here and leave anything you don't need for the next two days in the support vehicle.
-You’ll kick things off with a gentle paddle along the Rijeka Crnojevića River, winding through stunning scenery with the Accursed Mountains as your epic backdrop.
-After 4–5 hours of paddling (with plenty of breaks and a riverside picnic lunch), your goal is to reach the island of Vranjina, nestled between the Morača River and Skadar Lake.
-After dinner at a local restaurant, you’ll set up camp on the island, with your first day’s adventure under your belt.
+After an early breakfast, you’ll hit the road and head toward Lake Skadar National Park, eventually arriving at Rijeka Crnojevica - a medieval village on the eponymous river.
+Today, this tucked-away fishing village is an idyllic spot, set around a beautiful arched limestone bridge, but back in the 15th century, it was Montenegro’s capital.
+You’ll prepare the kayaks here and leave anything you don’t need for the next two days in the support vehicle.
+The adventure begins with a gentle paddle along the Rijeka Crnojevica River, winding through stunning scenery with the Accursed Mountains as your dramatic backdrop.
+After 5-7 hours of paddling, including rest stops and a riverside lunch break, your goal is the island of Vranjina, nestled between the Moraca River and Lake Skadar.
+Following dinner at a local restaurant, you’ll set up camp on the island, with your first day’s adventure under your belt.

 Day 3